How To Grill Asparagus

 Using skewers is a popular method for grilling asparagus, especially if you have thin spears that may fall through the grill grates.
 Skewering not only keeps the asparagus intact but also allows for easy flipping and even cooking.
 Soak wooden skewers in water for 30 minutes before threading the asparagus onto them to prevent them from burning during grilling.

-See also How Long To Cook Tri Tip On Grill
+See also How To Grill Chicken Wings On Charcoal Grill

 Opting for grilling baskets